ICPC2023-ss/GivFAM/README.md

 Supplementary Note
 ===============

-- ` Our code is mainly extended from the code of the DTL-DP[1] paper.
-Here is the link:`
+- ` Our code is mainly extended from the code of the DTL-DP[1].
+Related link:`

 https://zenodo.org/record/3373409#.XV0Oy5Mza35.

 [1]Chen J, Hu K, Yu Y, et al. Software visualization and deep transfer learning for effective software defect prediction[C]//Proceedings of the ACM/IEEE 42nd international conference on software engineering.
 2020: 578-589.

 Contacts
 ===============
-- ` If any issues, please feel free to contact us.`
+- ` Due to anonymity requested, we will publish contact details in the future.`